APatel-AI/Apatel-Ai/README.md

 ## Welcome to my Github Repository 🧠

 # 🌳 About Me:
-### I'm a Full-stack Developer with a passion for technology and problem solving.
+### I'm a SWE | Full-stack & Backend Developer with a passion for technology and problem solving.
 Outside of coding you'll find me:
 ### - Blogging  📝
 ### - Traveling  🚙
 ### - Cooking  🧑‍🍳